PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Event/baseRecurringEvent/variables/baseRecurringEvent.md

 The parent object representing the event.
 It contains information about the event, including the ID of the base recurring event.

+## Returns

+A promise that resolves to the event document found in the database.
+This document represents the base recurring event of the event.

 ## See

  - Event - The Event model used to interact with the events collection in the database.